People

-John Kominoski – Associate Professor.
+John Kominoski, Ph.D. – Professor.
 Ecosystem Ecologist and Biogeochemist, Lead PI of the Florida Coastal Everglades Long Term Ecological Research Program.
 Curriculum Vitae, Google Scholar, ORCID

 Kevin Montenegro, B.S. – Ph.D.
 Student.
 Kevin is investigating the effects of marine wrack on soil chemistry, accretion, and elevation in coastal mangrove forests.
 His dissertation will continue a collaboration with the National Park Service’s South Florida/Caribbean Inventor and Monitoring Network.

 Veronica Restrepo, B.S. – Ph.D.
 Student.
-Veronica’s dissertation research is focuses on Everglades mangrove forest recovery from hurricanes and marsh transformation with hydrologic restoration and saltwater intrusion.
+Veronica’s dissertation research focuses on Everglades mangrove forest recovery from hurricanes and marsh transformation and productivity with hydrologic restoration and saltwater intrusion.

 LAB ALUMNI